Hi, I’m Sarah Lay

 I was also a co-founder of LocalGovDigital – a grassroots movement to make better public services.
 My love of conversations and connections means I’ve worked on world building in online games, introduced social media in local councils, and grown online spaces for music publications.

-But I’m very much an introvert and love to re-energise and turn over ideas beyond these conversations.
-I live in the beautiful Derbyshire countryside and I try and walk with my German Shepherd Freya as often as I can, often distracted on those jaunts by the bounty of the hedgerows.
-I grow our own fruit and veg at home and always have bottles and jars stuffed with the harvest from home and hedgerow in my cupboards (although my acorn tea is best politely declined I highly recommend the wild damson gin).
+I live in the beautiful Derbyshire countryside with my 2 teenage sons.
+I walk with my German Shepherd Freya as often as I can, often distracted on those jaunts by the bounty of the hedgerows.
+I grow our own fruit and veg at home and always have bottles and jars stuffed with the harvest from home and hedgerow in my cupboards (I highly recommend the wild damson gin).
 I am always up for a jam swap or a new recipe for whatever I’ve got a glut of.

-I’m a curator of playlists, a lover of sequins, and I will always (ALWAYS) stop to watch crows and enter into a one-sided chat to them (as if aloof and fiercely clever crows are interested in anything we have to say).
-I take my coffee black and believe that when your fear kicks in about an opportunity that’s the moment you say yes – adventure is on the other side of that word.
+I’m a curator of playlists, a lover of sequins (but won’t ever buy new due to the environmental impact), and I will always (ALWAYS) stop to watch crows and enter into a one-sided chat to them (as if aloof and fiercely clever crows are interested in anything we have to say).
+I love a quiet morning brew and living slow.

 Enough about me – what about you?
 Come and talk to me and tell me about yourself: